balefrost/balefrost.github.io/expression_splicing.md

             ),
             p1);

 So just to be clear, `e1` doesn't point to anything that's directly runnable - it's not pointing to a delegate.
-The `x => x > 10` lambda in fact has no compiled peer delegate in the generated assembly. `e1` instead points to a data structure that *describes* the lambda literal that existed in the source code.
+The `x => x > 10` lambda in fact has no compiled peer delegate in the generated assembly. `e1` instead points to a runtime data structure that *describes* the lambda literal that existed in the source code.

 That also explains how Entity Framework is able to do what it does.
 Because it operates on instances of `IQueryable<T>`, all the Linq methods accept expression trees.
 The `Queryable` extension methods cooperate with the specific `IQueryable` instance to build up a representation of what Linq methods the user invoked, and the `IQueryable`'s `GetEnumerator` method ultimately interprets those expression trees.
 In the case of Entity Framework, that method will ultimately generate a SQL query and get results from the database.

 One more detail: the library defines a base class `Expression` with a whole host of subclasses, including one called `LambdaExpression`.
-And `LambdaExpression` has a subclass called `Expression<TDelegate>`.
-This is somewhat misleading. `Expression<TDelegate>` represents a lambda literal of the given `TDelegate` type, and it is the only way to invoke the expression tree machinery in the compiler.
+And `LambdaExpression` has a subclass called `Expression<TDelegate>`. `Expression<TDelegate>` is handled specially by the compiler.
+It represents a lambda literal of the given `TDelegate` type, and it is the only way to compel the compiler to generate code to the expression tree at runtime.
 That is to say, while this is valid:

     Expression<Func<int, bool>> e1 = x => x > 10;  // OK